DanielMartensson/STM32-OS/README.md

 # FAQ

 * Question: Can I use this for `STM32MP157` too?
-  - Answer: The installation of this linux distribution is meant to work for `STM32-Computer`, but the `file_system` folder, which is the `STM32-OS`, can work for all types of `armhf` architectures.
+  - Answer: The installation of this linux distribution is meant to work for `STM32-Computer`, but the `rootfs` folder, which is the `STM32-OS`, can work for all types of `armhf` architectures.
 So the answer is yes, you can.
 * Question: STMicroelectronics have a linux distribution called `OpenSTLinux`.
 Why did you not use that instead?
   - Answer: I find that `Ubunutu's` ecosystem of the `apt` packages are much richer compared to `OpenSTLinux`.
 Also there is more community support for `Ubuntu` compared to `OpenSTLinux`.
 * Question: I want to build on my kernel, can I use this repository to build on my kernel?